Marketing analytics & reporting

 ERP vs. marketing automation vs. CRM

-Before we proceed, we must define the critical but frequently overlooked distinction between a CRM system, enterprise resource planning (ERP), and marketing automation software.
+Before we proceed, we must define the critical but frequently overlooked distinction between a CRM system, enterprise resource planning (ERP), and white label marketing automation platform.
 They are all used to store, coordinate, and analyze essential business information, although there are a few main differences.

 • ERP: A ERP system is used to oversee the process of creating and delivering solutions to customers